Gopika-Krishnan/Gopika-Krishnan/README.md

 ### Hello there, I am Gopika! :bird:

-Hello there!
-I am a researcher holding a Bachelor's degree from New York University, Abu Dhabi, where I majored in Computer Science and minored in Applied Math and Interactive Media.
-My interests lie at the intersection of technology and music, specifically in the realm of music information retrieval, with a keen interest in machine learning applications.
-I am particularly enthusiastic about exploring how data science and machine learning can unravel the intricate tapestry of cultural evolution, artistic practices, and geographical adaptations within music.
-My focus extends to preserving and advancing traditional musical practices, notably in Carnatic and Maqam music systems, through the development of innovative technological tools.
+Hii, I am a researcher currently pursuing my master’s degree in the Erasmus Mundus Joint Master in Artificial Intelligence (EMAI) at Universitat Pompeu Fabra (UPF).
+Previously, I earned a Bachelor's degree in Computer Science from New York University, Abu Dhabi, with minors in Applied Mathematics and Interactive Media.

-- 🔭 I’m currently working on <b>Pop Culture Data and trying to study the evolution of different musical styles that constitute it</b>
+My research interests include developing creative tools for music and exploring knowledge discovery and representation.
+I am particularly passionate about using machine learning and data science to study cultural evolution, artistic practices, and geographical influences in music.
+My work focuses on contributing to the preservation and innovation of traditional musical systems, through cutting-edge technological solutions.

 - 💬 Ask me about anything, I'm happy to help!

 <br />